 Recall the prophecy of Daniel:

-I beheld, therefore, in the vision of the night, and lo, one like the Son
+I beheld, therefore, in the vision of the night, and lo, one like the

-and a kingdom: and all peoples, tribes, and tongues
+power, and glory, and a kingdom: and all peoples, tribes, and tongues

 shall serve him: his power is an everlasting power that shall not be

 taken away: and his kingdom that shall not be destroyed.